-Why you’ll love it: This spice blend tastes like fall and can be added to beverages, desserts, baked goods, snacks and more.
+Why you’ll love it: This pumpkin spice recipe is everything we love about fall.
+Add this homemade spice blend to beverages, desserts, baked goods, snacks and more.

 How long it takes: 5 minutes

 - 3 Why You’ll Love This Pumpkin Spice Recipe